StefanoAnzolut/business-guide/source/members/adding.rst

     :class: with-shadow

-- Enter your domain in the text field and click **Add**
+- Enter the domain and click **Add**

 .. image:: adding_add.png
     :class: with-shadow

+We'll activate the domain automatically once we've checked that it belongs to your company.
+Usually, it only takes a moment.
+In some cases, it may take up to 48 hours.

-Now you can see the status of the domain you've requested.
+- After adding a domain, you'll see the current status next to the domain name.

 .. image:: adding_requested.png
     :class: with-shadow